-All share-based payments to employees, including grants of restricted stock units and employee stock options, are recognized as compensation expense over the service period (generally the vesting period) in the consolidated financial statements based on their fair values.
-Restricted stock units that do not have a market condition are valued based on the quoted market price on date of grant.
-Restricted stock units with a market condition are valued using a valuation expert.
+All share-based payments to employees, including grants of restricted stock units and employee stock options, are recognized in the consolidated financial statements as compensation expense over the service period (generally the vesting period) based on their fair values.
+Restricted stock units that do not have a market performance condition are valued based on the quoted market price on date of grant.
+Restricted stock units with a market performance condition are valued using a valuation expert.
 Stock options are valued using the Black-Scholes option pricing model.
 The Black-Scholes model requires subjective assumptions regarding dividend yields, expected volatility, expected life of options and risk-free interest rates.
 These assumptions reflect management's best estimates.
 Changes in these inputs and assumptions can materially affect the estimate of fair value and the amount of our compensation expenses for stock options.